 When a couple obtains a “decree of legal separation” in Colorado, all of the same issues that are addressed in a divorce will be covered in the legal separation, such as child custody, child support, alimony, property division, and more.

 Two key ways legal separation is different than a divorce:

 - One of the major differences is that the spouses cannot remarry when they are legally separated; that’s because they are still technically married.
 In order for a legally separated couple to remarry, they would have to convert their legal separation into a divorce.

 - Unless there is a written agreement, such as a prenuptial agreement stating otherwise, spouses who are legally separated do not lose their inheritance rights.

 A legal separation is not that much different than a divorce, except for the fact that the spouses cannot remarry – because they in fact remain married to each other, that’s definitely the biggest difference.
 That being said, why do people decide to get legally separated rather than divorced?

 In our experience, people choose legal separations for the following reasons:

-1) they have religious or moral objections against divorce, 2) an ill
+- They have religious or moral objections against divorce

-or disabled husband or wife needs their spouse’s health insurance,
+- An ill or disabled husband or wife needs their spouse’s health insurance